-John, the apostle, begins His narrative about Jesus with a dazzling theological prologue that is not so much fact-oriented as meaning-oriented; it addresses the questions of "who," "why, and "what happened."
+One of my favorite passages to read this time of the year is John 1:1-18.
+What the apostle gives us is a dazzling theological prologue that is not so much fact-oriented as meaning-oriented; it addresses the questions of "who," "why, and "what happened."
 There is no birth narrative, no genealogy, no record of His earliest years.
-It begins the collective insight of the apostolic band.
+It begins with the collective insight of the apostolic band.
 John, like the Herdman's, grasped the uniqueness on His person.

-That is my desire for a few minutes, as we approach John 1:1-18, to think about who came before we think of the manner of His coming.
-Let us answer the question
+That is my desire for a few minutes, as we approach John 1:1-18, to think about who came before we think of the manner, of His coming.
+Let us answer the question.

-- I. The person John wants us to know, vv.
+I. The person John wants us to know, vv.
 1-5

 This brief introductory paragraph summarizes the person of Jesus, establishes His absolute deity, as evidenced by His eternality and the origin of creation.
 Further, it states His mission (He came to disclose light, bringing life) and the outcome.
-He was renounced and rejected, but not defeated, for He still "shines" in the "darkness. - a.
+He was renounced and rejected, but not defeated, for He still "shines" in the "darkness.

+a.
 This person is fully God, vv.
 1-2 Phrases like "in the beginning" and "the Word" would take a Hebrew back to Genesis 1.
 When time began, the One who spoke words ("Let there be light") existed.
 At the origin of time, God and the Word were in intimate relationship (an essential claim of Jesus throughout the book).
-John's point is that the Word was fully God.
+John's point is that the Word was fully God (the dominant verb is in the past tense ["was"].
 If John had placed an article before God ("the Word was the God"), he would have been incorrect.
 The Word and God, though one in character, are distinct in persons.
-In a sense, God is not one (an issue that confounds Jews and Muslims).
+In a sense, God is not one (an issue that confounds Jews, Mormons, and Muslims).
 John is saying that the Word is God, but He is not alone God.
 His point is that the Word, later identified as Jesus, is co-equal with God as God.
 The background for this statement may be Psalm 45, as it is in Hebrews 1 (see also Rom 9:5, Phil 2:5-11, Col 1:15-20).

 The reference to Jesus as the "Word" is found only in John's writings (1:1, 14; I John 1:1; Rev. 19:13).
-"Word" is used of the outer expression of another's thought; Jesus came to reveal the thoughts of the Father.
+"Word" is used of the outer expression of another's thought (a disclosure, not a private thought); Jesus came to reveal the thoughts of the Father.